caianrais/kpclix/README.md

-# kpclix: KeePass CLI X11 Clipboard Selection Compatible
+# kpclix: KeePass CLI X11 "Clipboard Selection"-compatible

 `kpclix` is a fork of the `kpcli` project, made compatible with the X11 Clipboard Selection.